REPORT BREAST IMPLANTS

 MTHFR GENETIC DEFECT

-When it is not working correctly the MTHFR gene only functions at 40% or 70% of its capacity which means you won’t break down toxins or heavy metals very well and you could find yourself accumulating heavy metals.
+When it is not working correctly the MTHFR gene only functions at 40% to 80% of its capacity which means you won’t break down toxins or heavy metals very well and you could find yourself accumulating toxins and heavy metals.
 The defective gene does not break down folate vitamins properly which can cause high homocysteine and homocysteine is poorly converted to glutathione which is your body’s master detoxifier and so you are more susceptible to toxin buildup.

 How to treat it?
 You can’t change a defective gene but you can help it do its job better and minimize problems.
 Some find their folic acid lab test levels are high (it’s one of several folate vitamins) since a defect in the gene prevents your body from using it, it goes high.
 The recommended solution is avoid supplements and many processed foods with folic acid.
 Healthy foods that contain folate should be okay, as would be the active form of folate called methylfolate as a supplement, also called 5-MTHF (5-methyltetrahydrofolate).
 B12 might also be high, so patients tend to avoid the synthetic supplemental version of B12 called cyanocobalamin and instead favor the more useable methylcobalamin (methylB12), which will help break down those high levels.
 But the methylB12 will be used by your body in detoxing you from toxins, so you may need to start low to avoid detox side effects like fatigue, achiness, etc. Another good B-vitamin is the methyl version of B6, called P-5-P.